mlhartme/backup/README.md

   * /bin/sh!? to grant borg access to ~/Library stuff
 * add your passphrase with
     security add-generic-password -D secret -U -a $USER -s borg-passphrase -w $(echo "passphrase: "; read -s passphrase; echo $passphrase)
+* create ~/.borg-profile
+    export BORG_REPO=<your repo>
-* source profile in your ~/.zprofile
+    export BORG_PASSCOMMAND="security find-generic-password -a $USER -s borg-passphrase -w" and optionally source it in your ~/.zprofile

 * symlink launchd.plist into your ~/Library/Launchd